-- Private lessons are not an acceptable substitution for regularly scheduled practice. - Your payment account at CGCPC must be current and in good standing. - The athlete must display an acceptable work ethic during regularly scheduled practices. - Private lessons with coaches outside of the Cobb Challengers staff are not allowed. - All private lessons must be coordinated and approved by your gymnast's team coach regardless of which coach you wish to perform the private lesson with (i.e., assistant coach, or coach on another team). - All private lessons must be held at times that do not interfere with normally scheduled practice times.
+- Private lessons are not an acceptable substitution for regularly scheduled practice. - Your gymnast must be currently enrolled in a Cobb Challengers team program. - Your payment account at CGCPC must be current and in good standing. - The athlete must display an acceptable work ethic during regularly scheduled practices. - Private lessons with coaches outside of the Cobb Challengers staff are not allowed. - All private lessons must be coordinated and approved by your gymnast's team coach regardless of which coach you wish to perform the private lesson with (i.e., assistant coach, or coach on another team). - All private lessons must be held at times that do not interfere with normally scheduled practice times. - If the private lesson is scheduled during non-business hours where there will be nobody in the gym but the coach and the athlete, parents are required to stay in the gym for the duration of the private lesson.